 Over 24,000 house fires starting from the chimney occur every year in the United States alone.
-In some cases, only the chimney is affected, but in others the entire house is destroyed.
+In some cases, only the chimney is affected, but in others, the entire house is destroyed.
 The main cause of such fires is the buildup of creosote in the flue.
-It poses extremely serious threat which must not be ignored.
+It poses an extremely serious threat which must not be ignored.
 Effective prevention is possible.

 How a Fire Can Start